ThanatosShinji/onnx-tool/README.md

 ---

-## Shape inference & Profile Model
+## Shape Inference & Profile Model
 <a id="shapeinfer-profile"></a>
 All profiling data must be built on shape inference result.
 ONNX graph with tensor shapes: